agaricide/puppeteer-functional-patterns/ts/puppeteer-functional-patterns.md

 }
 ```

 Each concurrent async function that is invoked as we `map` over the `urls` array calls `pagePool.acquire`.
 We set `{ max: 5 }`, so the first 5 functions immediately acquire puppeteer Pages.
-The remaining functions are paused until one of the first 5 functions invoke `pagePool.release`, then `pagePool` disposes of that Page, and then `acquire()` resolves with a `create`d Page.
+The remaining functions are paused until one of the first 5 functions invokes `pagePool.release`, then `pagePool` disposes of that Page, and then `acquire()` resolves with a `create`d Page.

 We can now specify the max number of Pages open concurrently.
 This throttling solves the Node crashing, website nuking, and TOS violating problems.
 It also removes Page creating responsibilities from `scrapePage`, which now _only_ aggregates page interactions (thus better separating concerns).
 The factory abstraction also paves the way for more interesting optimizations, e.g. [recycling Page objects.](https://unity3d.com/learn/tutorials/topics/2d-game-creation/recycling-obstacles-object-pooling) Despite these benefits, it admittedly also adds non-trivial [conceptual complexity](http://reviewthecode.blogspot.com/2016/01/wtf-per-minute-actual-measurement-for.html) to our `scapePages` implementation.